junchao530/ess-site/content/english/events/frosh/quizheads.md

 ---
 title: "Quizheads"
 description: "Do you like quizzes?
-Wanna test your travia skills?
-Come down participate in Quizheads where you will get the opportunity to answer questions on many topic, including some about Schulich!
+Wanna test your trivia skills?
+Come down participate in Quizheads where you will get the opportunity to answer questions on many topics, including some about Schulich!
 Winner gets prizes!!"
 location: "Online"
 image: "/images/events/2021/frosh/quizheads.jpg"
 bg_image: "/images/events/2021/frosh/quizheads.jpg"